mukmitt1/Book-Notes/7-HABITS-OF-HIGHLY-EFFECTIVE-PEOPLE/Notes.markdown

 * Synergy is not the same as compromise.
 In a compromise, one plus one equals one and a half at best.
 * synergy depends on win-win, seek first to understandm then to be understood
 * Synergy is the essence of principle-centered leadership
+* closely trust is related to different level of communication
+  * lowest level of communication, low-trust situation characterized by defensiveness, protectiveness and legalistic language. such communication produces only Win/Lose or Lose/Win or LLose
+  * Middle position is respectful communication.
+Fairly mature people interect.
+Avoid ugly confrontation. communicate politely but not empathically.
+It produces a low form of win/win
+  * Synergy means 1 + 1 equals 8,16 or even 1600
+  *